 President France Albert Rene of the Seychelles arrived in Tanzania on Sunday (13 August) for a week-long official visit.

-President France Albert Rene of the Seychelles arrived in Tanzania on Sunday (13 August) for a week-long official visit.
+Background: President France Albert Rene of the Seychelles arrived in Tanzania on Sunday (13 August) for a week-long official visit.
 Mr. Rene became the Seychelles President after a coup in June, 1977, when James Mancham was ousted.
 President Rene leads the Socialist Seychelles Liberation Group. he said that it's only external branch in Dar Es Salaam had ensured that it's voice has been herd by other African States.

 SYNOPSIS: President Rene, who was accompanied to Tanzania by his wife and a seven-man delegation was greeted at Dar es Salaam airport by President Julius Nyerere, Vice-President Aboud Jumbe and Prime Minister Edward Sokione.
 He received a 21 gun salute, while the two countries' national anthems were played by the band of the Tanzania's People's Defence Force.
 Thousands of People turned out for the welcoming ceremonies.